PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

   - "Simultaneous" should be selected if the hands move at the same time; when one hand is moving (in any way), the other is, too.
 Further specifications can be made below.

     - "Everything is mirrored / in phase" should be selected if location, handshape, and orientation are all mirrored / in phase (synchronized).
-Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`signing space<signing_space_page>` for more information.
+Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`signing_space_page` for more information.

       Some examples where everything is mirrored / in phase are: `WHEELCHAIR <https://asl-lex.org/visualization/?sign=wheelchair>`_, `CLOUD <https://asl-lex.org/visualization/?sign=cloud_1>`_, and `DECORATE <https://asl-lex.org/visualization/?sign=decorate_2>`_ (all three of which have circular perceptual shape movements) and `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_ (an unhooking joint-specific movement).
 For straight perceptual movements, the way directions are defined on the horizontal axis may be relevant.
 If the horizontal axis is defined in terms of relative directions, `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_ would fall in this category (both hands are either contralateral or ipsilateral at the same time).
 If the horizontal axis is defined in terms of absolute directions, `WINDSHIELD WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ would fall in this category (both hands are either left or right at the same time).